AminBhst/brisk/README.md

 - ERC20: 0xcc506Cf21374B880B8eFA5294D8047C660DaD80D
 - TRC20: TDbP6HDUTtSzP1zRagEt27o5QYjB2oTFwE

+If you were kind enough to donate, make sure to let me know so that I can add you to the list of projects' supporters.
+Reasonable feature requests from supporters will also be considered top priority.

 ## :busts_in_silhouette: Community
 Join our [discord server](https://discord.gg/g8fwgZ84) for dedicated spaces where both developers and regular users can ask questions, get support, and connect.
 You'll also be notified of every upcoming update coming to Brisk.